bmskinner/nma/templates/README.md

 pig sperm nuclei.
 The software also allows detection of FISH signals and measurement of the signal position within nuclei.

-For more information see the [project wiki](https://bitbucket.org/bmskinner/nuclear_morphology/wiki/Home)
+For more information see the [project wiki](https://github.com/bmskinner/nma/wiki) and the user guide included in the software.